Blosc/c-blosc2/ANNOUNCE.rst

 https://github.com/c-blosc2

-Blosc is distributed using the MIT license, see LICENSES/BLOSC2.txt for details.
+Blosc is distributed using the BSD license, see LICENSES/BLOSC2.txt for details.